-Before reading these chapters, however, let's take a look at the POCSAG paging code as defined in Recommendation 584-1 and described in Chapter 2.
+Before reading these chapters, however, let's take a look at the POCSAG paging code as defined in Recommendation 584-1 as described in Chapter 2.
 While this task will be a bit tedious, it's necessary.
 The code is the foundation for everything else we'll do.

-CHAPTER 2 THE DEFACTO STANDARD: POCSAG
+THE DEFACTO STANDARD: POCSAG